AbdullahTrees/BLNS/README.md

 - Also, try adding 301974818932465466578913243242342347328941234 to 1823749701842756793485627934851.
 Too big for unsigned long long int?
 Long double doesn't hold the entire answer?
 Yeah, I thought so...

-- I firstly wanted to handle large numbers in C greater than `unsigned long long` but was disappointed to see
+- I firstly wanted to handle large numbers in C greater than `unsigned long long` but was disappointed to see that creating custom data types was easier said than done.
+So then I set out on a reasonably easy way to start using large numbers in C, but turns out that all the `bignum`(big number) libraries are very complex and difficult to start using, even for basic things like addition/subtraction and multiplication/division.
+So I set out on making a very simple one for myself.
+As I added more features, it ended up becoming a unique data type unlike others...

 ## Goals
 I intended the following things when making it: